 - Overhauling outdated operations – a surprising number of sales operations still operate on spreadsheets, and this just does not cut it anymore.

 - Harnessing multiple data sources – one data source that assimilates all data from the company will allow teams to make the most efficient and effective use of the information.

 - Unifying metrics across markets – for global businesses, a single version of the truth - with standard NRM capability and reporting - is essential to improve margins incrementally.

 - Growing profit from promotions – technology that brings together all the sources that feed the sales machine is the slickest way to provide an accurate commercial picture.

 - Changing needs of the sales force – NRM teams need technology that helps them do their job better.

-It’s clear that a smart combination of technology, data, user capability and process redefinition will drive results and category growth.
+It is clear that a smart combination of technology, data, user capability, and process redefinition will drive results and category growth.
 Sounds reasonably straightforward, right?
 If only it were so easy.

 The road to change is never that smooth, and the quest for better NRM is no exception.
-Businesses will undoubtedly come up against difficulties if the right approaches aren’t established upfront.
+Businesses will undoubtedly come up against difficulties if the right approaches are not established upfront.
 To move forwards towards success, they must figure out how to deal with all stakeholders and practical aspects of the commercial operation before any action is taken.
-Even then, it’s crucial to bear in mind that the best-laid plans don’t always run smoothly.
+Even then, it is crucial to bear in mind that the best-laid plans do not always run smoothly.

 There will be multiple factors at play.
 Too many moving parts can lead to a case of too many cooks and a lack of real leadership can result in people becoming nostalgic for the security of the ‘old ways’.
-And that’s just the tip of the iceberg.
+And that is just the tip of the iceberg.